SevenShepherd/SevenShepherd.github.io/about.markdown

 permalink: /about/
 ---

-Hello and welcome, I am [SevenShepherd](https://twitter.com/SevenShepherd).
+Hello and welcome, I am [SevenShepherd](https://twitter.com/SevenShepherd) and I am a physics student and computer programmer working towards a masters of applied physics.
 This is my independent research ministry that I've owned, operated, automated, and maintained since 2016.
-The X.com (formerly Twitter) account is run from a custom programmed raspberry pi single-board computer.
+The X.com (formerly Twitter) account is run from a custom python programmed raspberry pi single-board computer.
 Please feel free to look around, read articles, or contact me below.

 <span style="font-size:1.2em;">Overview</span>